egeminiani/penfa/cran-comments.md

 ## Release summary

-In this version (v0.1.1), I have fixed the vignette issue causing some binary build failures after first CRAN release of penfa v0.1.0.
+In this version (v0.1.1), I have fixed the vignette issue causing binary build failures after first CRAN release of penfa v0.1.0.